Adam was diagnosed with Ewing’s Sarcoma. His wish to explore Iceland was granted in March 2019.

 13-year-old Adam lives in Oxfordshire with his mum, dad, and sister.
 Before his diagnosis, he loved being active and playing sports with friends.

 When he went to the doctor with leg pain in November 2017, he never imagined it would be anything serious and thought it was probably just a football injury.
-After a number of tests, Adam was diagnosed with Ewing’s Sarcoma, a rare type of bone cancer that mainly affects young people.
+Adam was diagnosed with Ewing’s Sarcoma, a rare type of bone cancer that mainly affects young people.

 Months of treatment